 Integrated Components Ensure Efficiency

 Another advantage of the Danfoss system is that the necessary EMC filter and mains chokes are factory fitted in all Danfoss VLT® frequency converters as integrated components.
 This saves even more space in the cabinet, which can be helpful in situations such as retrofitting existing plants, where space is usually limited.

 As a result, the cabling effort is reduced while enabling the VLT® frequency converters comply with the applicable limits in the plant.
 The filters are also taken into account in the high efficiency figures, which are 98% or better.
 In practice, this translates into less heat dissipation and enables energy-efficient operation of the drives.
-The VLT® AutomationDrive FC 302 supports long motor cables as standard, which is extremely helpful in beverage plants with a centralised system structure.
-This eliminates the need for extra output filters as long as the cable length does not exceed 300 metres with unshielded cable or 150 metres with shielded cable, which reduces costs even further.
+The VLT® AutomationDrive FC 302 supports long motor cables as standard, which is extremely helpful in beverage plants with a centralized system structure.
+This eliminates the need for extra output filters as long as the cable length does not exceed 300 meters with unshielded cable or 150 meters with shielded cable, which reduces costs even further.

 Energy Costs Unaffected by Production Boost

-The new solution has enabled Rothaus boost filling capacities from 120-280 KEGs per hour with capacities of 10 to 50 litres.
+The new solution has enabled Rothaus boost filling capacities from 120-280 KEGs per hour with capacities of 10 to 50 liters.
 Impressively, the larger plant does not consume more energy than the previous plant.

 “The components used in the VLT® FlexConcept® have proven their worth in the plant up to now.
 All motors and frequency converters operate reliably, and their designs offer a number of benefits compared to conventional drives.
-The equipment may optionally be operated in a centralised, decentralised or combined structure.
+The equipment may optionally be operated in a centralized, decentralized or combined structure.
 All drives are designed for extremely high energy efficiency and provide good starting point for us to consider other projects with Danfoss products,” concludes Ralf Krieger.